-The aspects and stakeholders have been validated as part of a three-step process.
+The aspects and stakeholders have been validated in 2016 as part of a three-step process.
 First, the findings of the materiality analysis were reviewed by the sustainability management.
 Then the findings were presented to the Deutsche Hypo sustainability committee.
-The Board of Managing Directors issued the final validation and approval of the materiality analysis at a Board of Managing Directors meeting in January 2017.
+The Board of Managing Directors issued the final validation and approval of the materiality analysis at a Board of Managing Directors meeting.
+It was renewed at the Board of Managing Directors' meeting on 12 June 2018.